UMM-CSci-4553-S25/tree-based-gp-in-deap-el_josie_malena_grade_gp/README.md

 I had a chance to talk to Nic after class about the functions we include in the GA's toolbox.
 These should be added around line 70.
 Im not entirely sure what constitutes the boolean functions group, but the one function he recommended we include from 'exec' is an if statement. (other functions in 'exec' were loop variants).

-Problem Description:
-"Grade Given 5 integers, the first four represent the lower numeric thresholds for achieving an A, B, C, and D, and will be distinct and in descending order.
-The fifth represents the student’s numeric grade.
-The program must print Student has a X grade., where X is A, B, C, D, or F depending on the thresholds and the numeric grade.

 Specifics

 | Name | Inputs | Outputs | Train | Test |